stromerbike/meta-medusa-dist/README.md

 - set "Linux System Utilities ---> hwclock" to N; Remark: Not needed without RTC.
 - set "Linux System Utilities ---> mdev" to N; Remark: Not needed with systemd-udevd.
 - set "Linux System Utilities ---> mount" to N; Remark: Not needed with systemd/util-linux-mount.
+- set "Miscellaneous Utilities ---> beep" to N; Remark: Not needed.
 - set "Miscellaneous Utilities ---> chat" to N; Remark: To avoid conflicts with ppp.
 - set "Miscellaneous Utilities ---> less" to No; Remark: Not needed with less.
 - set "Miscellaneous Utilities ---> nandwrite" to No; Remark: Not needed with mtd-utils-tests.